picatz/is_available/README.md

 # IsAvailable

-Simply check if a domain has been registered ( or if it is resolvable ).
+Simply check if a domain has been registered ( or if it is resolvable ) to determine if it's available.

 ## Installation